Soft-Di[M]O: Improving One-Step Discrete Image Generation with Soft Embeddings: Experiments

 \textbf{Result with MaskGen teacher.} MaskGen is a strong MDM that uses a semantic 1D tokenizer \citep{yu2024image} and is trained at $256\times256$ resolution.
 Although the provided MaskGen-L and MaskGen-XL differ in size, their performance is similar in our experiments, so we use MaskGen-L as the teacher to train our one-step generator.
 We reimplemented \DiMO{} on the MaskGen-L teacher to provide an initialization for reward fine-tuning.
 We observe that reward-only fine-tuning can induce reward hacking, producing over-saturated images (see \cref{supp:Reward_only}); this motivates keeping the \DiMO{} loss as a regularization to limit large divergence from the teacher distribution.
 By combining the reward loss with the \DiMO{} loss we obtain higher GenEval and HPS scores than the teacher when sampling with 32 steps (see \cref{tab:main_comparison_t2i} and more comparison with multi-step teacher in \cref{supp:comparison_teacher}).
 Visual comparisons appear in \cref{fig:t2i_comparison}.

-{ \textbf{TTS with MaskGen teacher.}} After the rewards-fine-tuned one-step generator is obtained, we apply TTEO with it. \yzc{We use the SGD~\citep{ruder2016overview} optimizer with a learning rate of 0.2 and no gradient clipping; other settings follow \citet{eyring2024reno}.} Our \method{}-MaskGen-L model further improves both GenEval and HPS V2.1 scores and substantially outperforms the multi-step teacher (see \cref{tab:main_comparison_t2i}).
-Example outputs and qualitative comparisons can be found in \cref{fig:t2i_comparison}.
+{ \textbf{TTS with MaskGen teacher.}} After the rewards-fine-tuned one-step generator is obtained, we apply TTEO with it. \yzc{We use the SGD~\citep{ruder2016overview} optimizer with a learning rate of 0.2 and no gradient clipping; other settings follow \citet{eyring2024reno}{, e.g., we use the same combination of 4 rewards (CLIP score, ImageReward, HPS, and PickScore) as selection metric to pick the final samples} .} Our \method{}-MaskGen-L model further improves both GenEval and HPS V2.1 scores and substantially outperforms the multi-step teacher (see \cref{tab:main_comparison_t2i}).
+Example outputs and qualitative comparisons can be found in \cref{fig:t2i_comparison}. {We provide corresponding ablation and cost-vs-quality analysis in \cref{supp:tteo_steps}.}